soborat/graph-it/README.md

 2. Add edges by dragging from one node to another.
 3. Edit the graph in text form.
 4. Regenerate randomly the nodes, edges or entire graph.
+5. BFS and DFS algorithms
-5. A tutorial similar to Discord.
+6. A tutorial similar to Discord.
-6. Has nice animations and is very smooth.
+7. Has nice animations and is very smooth.

 ##